bguesman/docsify-test/docs/api/overview.md

 ## Further Examples

 For more examples, check out the source for the Creative UI---it's more or less a collection of scripts that interface with the control blocks.
-You can also take a look at `DateTimeBlock.cs`, which similarly interfaces with control blocks and not the internal `ExpanseSettings` object.
+You can also take a look at `DateTimeBlock.cs`, which similarly interfaces with control blocks.

 **Do not** reference the Control Blocks directly.
-They interact with the `ExpanseSettings` object directly and thus are not good references for writing your own scripts.
+They are special objects that are ultimately mirrored on the GPU in one form or another and thus are not good references for writing your own scripts.